 When it comes to energy efficiency, nobody’s home is perfect.
-However, one of the most effective ways to improve your home’s energy efficiency and stay comfortable all year long is installing insulation.
+However, one of the most effective ways to improve your home’s energy efficiency and stay comfortable all year long is to install insulation.

 As you’re getting ready to insulate your home, one of your first questions will most likely be, “How much insulation do I need?”
-The amount of insulation your home needs primarily depends on two factors:
+The amount of insulation your home will need depends primarily on two factors: